jwbuitenhuis/topn/README.md

     q)trips where list>threshold

 ## But wait, there's less*...
 At this point we'll have solved the puzzle for in-memory data, but a nice improvement since [version 3.5](https://code.kx.com/q/ref/releases/ChangesIn3.5/) is that multiple threads can read into the same memory area.
-This means that the floor is opened for in-memory parallelism in this case.
-Earlier versions achieved thread-safety by copying serialised data sets over, now this is possible without that overhead.
-We can run multiple comparison operations on the same large list.
+Earlier versions achieved thread-safety by sending the data set in serialised form to the other thread, but now this expensive step can be avoided.
+This means that the floor is open for in-memory parallelism.
+Instead of taking it step by step, we can predict which comparisons we want run and execute them all at the same time.
 More vectorisation.
-Instead of writing decision logic and mutating values, we just do the raw work very smartly.
+Instead of writing decision logic and mutating values, we empathise with the machine and feed it what it likes: Long lists of neatly arranged, boring operations.
 In this case we can take out the converging logic.

-Firstly a series of thresholds that we want evaluate is generated following the same logic, but all the way until the threshold is lower than the minimum.
-We don't need that last one.
+Given 30 million floats, in the time we can iterate 3 times in series, we can blast 11 parallel compares through my 8-core machine:

+    q)list:30000000?100.0
+    q)\ts [list<]each 1.0*til 3
+    381 100663920
+    q)\ts [list<]peach 1.0*til 11
+    334 1168

+Ergo, why not decide on a number of thresholds to test, and test these in parallel.
+Then pick the best one.

 The heavy lifting can now be shared by all the cores and since we're at it, the same applies to the stats.
 On a data set of 30M records, all this shaves off another 20-30% of the running time.